augustss/verse-semantics/Book/docs/11_concurrency.md

     Print("This happens immediately")
 ```

-Functions with the `suspends` effect gain powerful capabilities.
-They can call other suspending functions, creating chains of async operations that flow naturally.
-They can use concurrency expressions like `sync`, `race`, `rush`, and `branch` to orchestrate multiple simultaneous activities.
-They have access to timing functions like `Sleep()` that pause execution for specified durations.
-Most importantly, they cooperatively yield control to other concurrent tasks, ensuring the game remains responsive even during complex operations.

-The `suspends` effect propagates through the call chain.
-If function A calls suspending function B, then A must also be marked with `<suspends>`.
-This explicit marking helps you understand at a glance which functions might take time and which are guaranteed to complete immediately.
+The `<suspends>` effect propagates through the call chain—any function calling a suspending function must itself be marked `<suspends>`.

 ## Structured Concurrency